 Although Amazon only provides 5GB for non-Prime members (much less than the 15GB for Google Photos or the 1000 images for Flickr), this is a good option for casual users.
 Adding 100GB of space to a free account is only $20 a year, which compares well to Google Photos ($24 a year for an extra 100GB).

 However, those who are Prime members get unlimited storage, photo editing, smart collation through metadata, and secure family sharing through the Family Vault—an absolute steal if you’re also taking advantage of other Prime benefits.

 Finally, the Amazon ecosystem surrounding Photos allows for easy-to-order, super-fast delivery of many types of prints (photos, cards, albums, calendars), a handy feature that many will appreciate.

 Microsoft’s OneDrive is a powerful, general cloud-based storage solution.
 The limited features for photo storage (photo editing, smart tagging) are made up for by the account size and ability to upload almost any file type.
 High usability for Windows-based customers, options for file organization, strong layers of file protection, and auto categorization features are useful as well.

-Pricing for OneDrive is comparable to Google Photos, with 5GB of storage for free accounts and $24/year for a 100GB tier.
-Where OneDrive shines is in its 1TB tier, which is $60/year as compared to Google Photos at $120/year.
+Pricing for OneDrive is comparable to Google Photos, with 5GB of storage for free accounts and $24 a year for a 100GB tier.
+Where OneDrive shines is in its 1TB tier, which is $60 a year as compared to Google Photos at $120 a year.
 The 1TB OneDrive Tier also includes the Windows 10 suite, productivity tools (multi-page scans and offline folders), and free bonuses through Skype.